20 of the Best Winter Wedding Bouquets

 • Evergreens – There is a whole world of evergreens out there.
 From fir to balsam to pine, these greens add beauty and texture to a bouquet.
 One of the best things about these is that they are always in season and can be easily foraged, which saves on cost.
 Some may even have berries, which can add an extra element of charm to Christmas wedding bouquets.

-• Holly – Oh by gosh, by golly, don’t we all love holly?
+• Holly – Oh, by gosh, by golly, don’t we all love holly?
 Although holly is adorable—especially when it has red berries—it truly is a sign of the winter season.
-Do be careful of how you place it into your Christmas bouquet as some species have sharp leaves.
+Do be careful when placing it in your Christmas bouquet, as some species have sharp leaves.
 You want to be safe and comfortable on your wedding day.
 Don’t add the worry about getting poked by sharp leaves.

-• Amaryllis – The amaryllis grows from a bulb, which produces a stately flower on a long stem.
-These blooms are quite a statement piece within a bouquet of other species of flowers.
+• Amaryllis – The amaryllis grows from a bulb and produces a stately flower on a long stem.
+These blooms are quite a statement piece in a bouquet of other flower species.

 • Paperwhite Narcissus – Paperwhites are another winter flower that springs from a bulb.
 They make fabulous gifts that bloom around the holidays.
 The delicate flowers of the narcissus add a beautiful dimension to a holiday wedding bouquet.

 • Pine Cones – Of course, these aren’t flowers or greens, but winter wedding bouquets with pine cones are gorgeous!
-Both the texture and color of pine cones add a beautiful contrast to soft, velvety blooms.
+The texture and color of pine cones add a beautiful contrast to soft, velvety blooms.

 1. Gorgeous Winter Bouquet with Berries and Greens

 Use traditional holiday colors while incorporating similar tones.
-This winter wedding bouquet incorporates various tones of red—such as peach, burgundy, and pink.
-Greenery also adds various hues of green, which all blend together with gorgeous results.
+This winter wedding bouquet incorporates various shades of red, including peach, burgundy, and pink.
+Greenery also adds multiple shades of green that blend into gorgeous results.

 Christmas Wedding Holiday Berries Winter Styled Shoot as seen on Hill City Bride Virginia Wedding Blog - flowers, bouquet